MaximilianMcC/ncea-assessment/README.md

 - Made an `About` method that just gave some info about the game and the ncea stuff.
 - Switched encoding to `UTF-8` so that I can use emojis and special characters.
 (Need to use a terminal such as WT to run now)
 - Learnt the basics of how to use GitHub and uploaded all current code.
-- Fixed stuff like spelling amd grammar in the code😳
+- Fixed stuff like spelling and grammar in the code😳

 ### 7/3/2022
 - Added a link to the GitHub, and a simple controls menu in the `About` method.